JasleenShergill/Covid-s-Effect-on-Real-Estate/README.md

 - Housing demand-supply dynamics
 - Real Estate Trends

-**Data Cleaning**

-Data cleaning can primarily be found in Jupyter's notebooks "Outlier_analysis.ipynb".
-The data cleaning process included the following steps:

-Years: 2000 to 2024.
-- Covid-19 infection data Analysis from 2020 to the present(2024).

-- The covid19_df.csv was created by Graham in gmmarshBranch.ipynb notebook.

-**Data Analysis**

-This analysis aims to investigate and comprehend the real estate trends in Canada before and after the onset of the COVID-19 pandemic, with a specific focus on understanding the effects of COVID-19 on these trends.

-- The Avg_Home_Price_Pre_Post_Covid.ipynb notebook was created by Graham to specifically address the following aformentioned research question: Is there a statistically significant difference between the mean home price growth rates after the emmergence of covid-19 in early 2020?
-The analysis includes stating a null and alternative hypothesis.
-A paired t-test was used and the null hypothesis was not rejected.
-It was concluded that there is no statistically significant difference in the mean price growth rates prior to after the emergence of covid-19 in the following realestate categories: composite, single family, one storey, two storey, townhouse and apartment.

-**COVID Cases in Canada**

-**Affect of COVID 19 on Mortgage rate (Interest)**

-**Affect of COVID 19 on Housing prices**

-**Hypothesis**

-**Conclusion**

 **Sources used for covid19 dataframe creation:** https://pandas.pydata.org/docs/reference/api/pandas.Series.dt.month_name.html #used by Graham https://www.skytowner.com/explore/combining_columns_of_years_months_and_days_in_pandas #used by Graham